 Discover sensitive data and its metadata through pattern and fuzzy-match searches of multiple sources Identify, isolate, diagram and report on data at risk in databases, flat files, or Excel®.
 Your own data governance efforts and application modeling tools like Global IDs and Micro Focus APM can also help.

-Once data are in flat files or databases, IRI FieldShield can protect it from misuse.
-Built-in data format (composite) templates and range evaluation (selection) capabilities provide for content-aware identification and validation of columnar values.
+Once data is in flat files or databases, IRI FieldShield can protect it from misuse.
+Built in data format (composite) template and range capabilities provide for content-aware identification and calidation of columnar values.
 If you data is in those or any other source, you could use the same data class definitions in IRI DarkShield to locate and report on those values, too.

 Choose and apply built-in or custom data masking functions for sensitive fields.
 Choose which function to apply based on your need for:

 - Security - how strong the encryption or other algorithm needs to be